eslavnov/pylips/README.md

 ```

 ### Custom commands ###
 The tools exposes two general commands to talk to the TV's API: `get` (sends GET request and *gets* back some data like ambilight mode) and `post` (sends POST request that *posts* some data and changes something in the TV - like turning the ambilight off).
+You can also add custom commands to `available_commands.json`.

 Read the API reference first to understand available endpoints and how to use them.
 There are some unexpected things like:
 * Pairing process returns objects like '{"error_id":"SUCCESS"}' (why, Philips?!)